nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Initialisation

-The following sequence diagram shows how `Storage` is initialised when the program first launches.
+The following diagram shows the sequence diagram illustrating how `Storage` is initialised when the program first launches.

 ![StorageInitialisationSequenceDiagram](img/StorageInitialisationSequenceDiagram.png)